Jock Sutherland (basketball)

-Charles "Jock" Sutherland (born March 14, 1928) is a basketball coach from Lexington, Kentucky, who was inducted into the Kentucky Athletic Hall of Fame.
+Charles "Jock" Sutherland (March 14, 1928 – November 20, 2023) is an American basketball coach from Lexington, Kentucky, who was inducted into the Kentucky Athletic Hall of Fame.

 Biography

 Jock Sutherland was born and grew up in the shadows of the University of Kentucky's Alumni Gym and Memorial Coliseum.
 From an early age basketball was his first love.
 As a youngster he sneaked into the gym to watch Kentucky basketball practices under the legendary coach Adolph Rupp.
-He played high school basketball at Lafayette (Lexington, KY) for Coach Ralph Carlisle, and as a senior was the team's leading scorer.
+He played high school basketball at Lafayette for coach Ralph Carlisle, and as a senior was the team's leading scorer.
 With Carlisle's encouragement he developed an ambition to become a high school coach.

-During Sutherland's high school coaching career he took teams from three different schools to Kentucky's state high school basketball tournament (the Sweet Sixteen): Gallatin County High School in 1959, Harrison County High School in 1966, and Lafayette High School in 1979.
+During Sutherland's high school coaching career he took teams from three different schools to Kentucky's state high school basketball tournament (the Sweet Sixteen): Gallatin County High School in 1959, Harrison County High School in 1966 and Lafayette High School in 1979.

 After his Lafayette team won the state tournament in 1979 Sutherland retired from coaching, and for twenty years worked as a color man and analyst for University of Louisville basketball broadcasts on WHAS Radio in Louisville.
 He remains a longtime Cardinal favorite in retirement.

 As an Alabama assistant coach under C. M. Newton, he was a groundbreaker in the integration of college sports in 1969 when he recruited Wendell Hudson, the first black to participate in varsity sports for the University of Alabama.

 In 1958 Reader's Digest designated Sutherland "The Quickest Thinking Coach in America."

 In 1999 Sutherland was inducted into the Kentucky Athletic Hall of Fame.

+Sutherland died on November 20, 2023, at the age of 95.